Last Updated: by Jeffrey Huber

-One disadvantage of this device though is that it needs power to function.
+One disadvantage of this device, though, is that it needs the power to function.
 It can rely on battery power or plugged into a wall socket to get AC power.
-Lastly, you will have to spend more to invest on this kind of safe since it costs more than the others.
+Lastly, you will have to spend more to invest in this safe since it costs more than the others.

 Many biometric lock gun safes have an override lock with a key hidden on the side of the gun safe or at the back of the safe.
 This is just in case the biometric reader doesn't work and you need access to your gun.

 Considered as handier than a conventional dial lock, this particular type is also easier to open.
 Electric locks often have safeguards built inside them so it will lock itself out after several faulty attempts.